 FAQ Section

-No. Piers are useful for some settlement problems, but they are not the correct solution for every foundation issue.
-If the home has lateral movement, shear problems, drainage issues, or expansive soil heave, piers may not solve the real problem.
+Not necessarily.
+Piers are useful for some settlement problems, but they are not the correct solution for every foundation issue.
+If the home has lateral movement, shear damage, drainage issues, or expansive soil heave, piers may not help you.

 Some contractors are honest and competent.
 Others are primarily sales-driven.
-Because foundation repair companies often profit from the repair they recommend, it is wise to get an independent structural engineer’s opinion before signing a major contract.
+Because contractors typically profit from the jobs they get, it is wise to get an independent structural engineer’s opinion before signing a major contract.

 A structural engineer evaluates the structure and provides an independent opinion.
 A foundation repair contractor installs repair systems.
-The contractor may be skilled at installation, but the engineer is typically the more reliable source for determining what the actual structural problem is.
+The contractor may be skilled at installation, but the engineer is typically the more reliable source for determining what the actual structural problem is, and how to deal with it.

-In some cases, yes.
+Yes.
 But the first step is determining whether piers are actually needed.
-The purpose of the inspection is not to force a repair design.
-It is to identify the real structural condition of the home.
+The purpose of the inspection is to identify the real structural condition of the home so you can move forward properly in protecting your home and family.

-That is a good time to call CEI.
-We can review the observed conditions, discuss the contractor’s recommendation, and help determine whether the proposed repair appears to match the actual problem.
+That is a good time to call Crossroads.
+We can review the observed conditions, discuss the contractor’s recommendation, and help determine whether the proposed repair appears to match the problem.

 We have been a trusted member and affiliate of the real estate community since 1993.
 If the home has a SUPRA box along the Wasatch Front, we can probably get access.